Nao Bustamante: Career

-Bustamante has performed in galleries, museums, universities, and underground sites internationally, notably collaborating with performing artist Coco Fusco and the experimental arts entity Osseus Labyrint.
+Bustamante has performed in galleries, museums, universities, and underground sites internationally, notably collaborating with performing artist and educator Coco Fusco and the experimental arts entity Osseus Labyrint.

 She has received numerous awards and fellowships, including the prestigious Anonymous Was a Woman Award, New York Foundation for the Arts Fellowship, Lambent Fellowship, Chase Legacy Award in Film, Artist in Residence for the American Studies Association, CMAS-Benson Latin American Collection Research Fellowship, Queer Artist in Residence at the University of California, Riverside, and the University of California Institute for Mexico and the United States (UC MEXUS) Scholar in Residence Fellowship in preparation for a solo exhibition at Vincent Price Art Museum in Los Angeles.

 She currently serves as Professor and Director of MFA Art Program at the University of Southern California Roski School of Art and Design in Los Angeles.
 She previously held the position of Associate Professor of New Media and Live Art at the Rensselaer Polytechnic Institute in Troy, New York.

 Bustamante competed in the first season of Bravo's Work of Art: The Next Great Artist.

+In 2024, Nao Bustamante's work was included in Xican-a.o.x.
+Body, an expansive group exhibition that has traveled from Cheech Marin Center for Chicano Art & Culture at the Riverside Art Museum to the Pérez Art Museum Miami.